SuyashAdagale/TravelMate-AI/README.md

 * **Destination Visualizer (Text-to-Image):** Unsure where to go?
 Describe your dream vacation vibe, and the AI will generate stunning previews of potential destinations.
 * **Landmark Scout (Image-to-Text):** Upload a photo of a monument or location, and the AI will identify it and provide historical context and travel tips.
 * **Budget Estimator:** Get real-time cost estimations for flights, hotels, and activities.
-* **Interactive Chat Interface:** Ask specific travel queries (e.g., "What is the best time to visit Kyoto?") in a chat format.
 * **Responsive Design:** Works smoothly on both desktop and mobile browsers for planning on the go.
 * **Secure API Handling:** Uses Streamlit's secrets management to keep your API keys safe.